happysmartlight/happysmartlight.github.io/ARGB-LED/basics/install-binary.md

 !!! warning
     Don't use ESP Home Flasher for ESP32 boards.
     On ESP32, ESP Home Flasher will make the filesystem very small (61kB), which leads to issues making presets.
-    Please consider using [WLED ESP Flasher](/basics/install-wled-flasher), or the web installer or esptool.
+    Please consider using [ARGB ESP Flasher](/basics/install-wled-flasher), or the web installer or esptool.

 This is a GUI-based tool recommended by some users as easier to use than esptool.
 For some boards, you might have to press some buttons after uploading: